xNifty/ryanmalacina.com/README.md

 ###### https://ryanmalacina.com

 This repository contains the code for my personal website, which is built on NodeJS, Express-Handlebars and Bootstrap.
+The development branch may be broken at any given time - I actively push in progress stuff to work on between machines which may or may not be tested and working.
+If it's not merged into master, assume it has a high chance of being broken.

 ---